jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

     The software stack copies the capsule content to the external flash, which is shared between the Secure Enclave and the Host Processor before rebooting the system.

-    After the first reboot, TrustedFirmware-M should apply the valid capsule and display the following log on the Secure Enclave terminal (``ttyUSB1``) before rebooting the system a second time:
+    After the first reboot, TrustedFirmware-M should apply the valid capsule and display the following log on the Secure Enclave terminal (``ttyUSB1`` for MPS3) before rebooting the system a second time:

     .. code-block:: console